Nivalyx/osu-wiki/wiki/Tournaments/ICC/2022/en.md

 ## Participants

-Listed below are the players who managed to qualify into the Round of 32 (along with their seed number and average Qualifier map rank) out of 39 registered teams in total.
+Listed below are the players who managed to qualify into the Round of 32 (along with their seed number and average average map rank from all individual Qualifier beatmaps) out of 39 registered players in total.

 | Seed No. | Player | Avg.
 Map Rank |
 | :-: | :-- | :-- |